No Result

 A recent study estimates that 42% of recent pandemic-induced layoffs will result in permanent job loss.
 Whole sectors will close, others will be created again.

-The great message, however, if you want to hear it, has arrived: if entire economies can be reprogrammed to eliminate the risk of a viral infection, then it must be possible to do the same for the sake of other equally desirable social purposes.
+The great message, however, if you want to hear it, has arrived: if entire economies can be reprogrammed to eliminate the risk of a viral infection, then it must be possible to do the same for the sake of other equally desirable social goals.

 When the virus arrived, the same authorities who had always claimed that nothing could be done against the poorest quickly found the resources to help them.